abylsliam44/car_rental_system/README.md

 # Car Rental Management System

-Welcome to the **Car Rental Management System** – a comprehensive solution for managing car rentals, customers, bookings, and billing.
-This project is designed to help rental companies streamline their operations, improve customer experience, and manage financial transactions efficiently.
+Welcome to the **Car Rental Management System** – a streamlined solution for managing car rentals, customers, bookings, and billing.
+This system is designed to improve the operational efficiency of rental companies, enhance customer experience, and facilitate smooth financial transactions.

 ## Table of Contents